rrwick/DASCRUBBER-wrapper/README.md

 ## Parameters

 Parameters can be passed to any of the subcommands using the 'options' arguments.
 E.g. `--daligner_options`.
 Read Gene Myers' [command guides](https://dazzlerblog.wordpress.com/command-guides/) for details about the tools.

+`daligner` can use a lot of memory – by default it will use all available memory on the system!
+I therefore find it useful to limit its memory usage, e.g. `--daligner_options="-M50"`.

 The REPmask command replies on a threshold depth, above which a sequence is considered to be a repeat (read more [here](https://dazzlerblog.wordpress.com/2016/04/01/detecting-and-soft-masking-repeats/)).
 I found that 2x the base depth works well for my datasets (high depth bacterial genomes).
 E.g. if the base depth (as determined using the genome size) is 50x then regions with 100x or greater depth are considered repeats.
 You can adjust this ratio from the default of 2 using the `--repeat_depth` option – a higher value may be appropriate for lower coverage datasets or highly repetitive genomes.
 Alternatively, you can manually set the threshold: e.g. `--repmask_options="-c40"`.